SUSE/reviewlette/README.md

 - Finds pull requests with missing reviewers in your GitHub repos.
 - Assigns random members of your team.
-- Takes vacations of team members into account (using tel).
 - Locates the right card in your Trello board.
 - Mentions the assigned reviewer in a comment on the card.
 - Moves the card to the 'In review' column.